enseadaio/enseada/README.md

 Local disk is only supported in single-node mode.
 To support [cluster mode](#cluster-mode) use an object storage provider.

-## Run
+## Build

-Enseada is built with [Phoenix](https://www.phoenixframework.org/), a powerful Elixir web framework.
+Enseada is built as a statically linked executable.
-When running from sources, Enseada can be started as any Phoenix application using Mix:
-`mix phx.server`

-When running from an Elixir release (see [build](#build)), it can be started from the control script:
-`_build/prod/rel/enseada/bin/enseada start`
+If you have [Mage](https://magefile.org/) installed, you can build a new executable from sources by simply running `mage` from the root folder and then running `bin/enseada`.

+Enseada is also packaged as a [Docker image](https://www.docker.com/).
+Build one with `docker build -t myname/enseada:latest .`

+## Local Database

 A local CouchDB instance can be started using the provided [docker-compose.yml](./docker-compose.yml) file.
 Simply run `docker-compose up -d` to start it in background, it will be available on `http://localhost:5984` and will